mikalai-sokarau/frontend-interview/SDLC metodologies/questions.md

 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+### How to choose a correct SDLC metodology?
+Selecting the right software development life cycle methodology depends on several factors, such as project scope, budget, timeline, team size, and the nature of the project.

+1. Evaluate and determine the project's scope, complexity, and size.
+2. Consider the team size and expertise.
+If you have a small team with limited experience, you may want to choose a methodology that is simpler to implement.
+3. Consider the client's involvement.
+If the client wants to be involved in every stage of the development process, Agile or Scrum may be the best option.
+4. Assess risk tolerance.
+If the project is mission-critical and requires a high level of quality, then a more traditional methodology like Waterfall may be a better choice.
+If the project requirements frequently change or if it is in a highly dynamic and competitive domain, Scrum would be a more appropriate choice.